 Usually, koulourakia cookies are served with coffee or tea as a dessert or a snack.
 Before eating, remember to sprinkle a little more sesame on top to create a unique and beautiful aroma.

-Originating in ancient Phoenicia, melomakarona is now a popular Greek Christmas dessert in Greece.
+Originating in ancient Phoenicia, melomakarona is now a popular Christmas food and dessert in Greece.
 These delicious honey cookies have an undeniable honeyed taste with a specific sweetened flavor and crunchy texture.